nievergeltlab/Tinnitus/README.md

 ### inversion
 Inversion calling for chromosome 8

+00_mvp_inversion_analysis.r: Inversion association analysis in the MVP 00_chr8_inversion_calling.sh: Calling in the UKBB data 01_gwas_stratified_by_inversion.sh: Perform tinnitus GWAS stratified by inversion status inversion.mi - script to perform meta-analysis of inversion stratified GWAS 01_inversion_status_z.txt: meta-analysis of inversion results to determine whether the inversion itself is associated with tinnitus

 ### MiXeR
 Genetic architecture (univaraite and bivariate) 00_prepare_files.sh: Format files into MiXeR format